jessica-woodgate/desk23/README.md

 ### Project Objectives.
 The high level goals of the project and the contribution towards solving the problem.
 A checklist against which the team can evaluate their success.
 *Emily*

+**Project Goals:**
+*Create an interactive data visualisation to:*
+-	Communicate clearly about global literacy rates
+-	Make evident key trends and patterns in literacy rates, including changes over time
+-	Make dense information accessible and even enjoyable to interact with **Contribution to solving the problem:**
+-	Highlight disparities in literacy rates around the world
+-	Raise awareness of the global issue of illiteracy
+-	Encourage reflection on the importance and value of literacy from an early age and potentially spark an interest

 ### Video.
 Short (1-2min) demo video to explain your system (think Kickstarter)
 *Hamza*